habedi/habedi.github.io/about.md

 ## HMFAYSAL V2 is all about:

-* Responsive templates.
-Features a slide out drawer menu in mobile browsers.
-* Gracefully degrading in older browsers.
-Compatible with Internet Explorer 8+ and all modern browsers.
-* Minimal embellishments --- content first.
-* Large feature images for posts and pages.
 * Author sidebar to pimp your bio, photo[^2], and social media links.
 * Simple and clear permalink structure *(ie: domain.com/category/post-title)*